Lifting Straps Vs Lifting Hooks: Differences, pros, cons, and recommendations

 • Lifting straps and lifting hooks both help shift the focus to the target muscle groups, rather than grip strength.

-• Lifting straps are more adaptable to a variety of movements, where as lifting hooks are fixed to some.
+• Lifting straps are more adaptable to a variety of movements, whereas lifting hooks are fixed to some.

 • Lifting Hooks are particularly beneficial for lifters with grip issues or certain injuries.